david-a-siegel/MPRAudit/README.md

 There are minor variations depending on whether MPRAudit is being applied to the variation of individual sequences, pairs of sequences, or groups of sequences.

-We also provide code to generate sample data, example scripts, and the python notebook that generated the figures in our manuscript.
+We also provide code to generate sample data, example scripts, example data, and the python notebook that generated the figures in our manuscript.

+## Types of Data

+Some assays like CRISPR screens return only one type of data, such as RNA counts.

+MPRAs like Fast-UTR (Zhou et al, Nature Biotech 2014) return counts of RNA and DNA.

+Some MPRAs like our recent bioRxiv submission "Massively Prallel Analysis of Human 3' UTRs Reveals that AU-Rich Element Length and Registration Predict mRNA Destabilization" might measure counts of RNA and DNA at separate time points, and might be interested in a ratio of ratios, such as RNA/(RNA+DNA) evaluated at T4/(T4+T0).

+Some MPRAs such as our recent bioRxiv submission might be interested in pairs of reference and mutant sequence data (how much of the variation in the data is due to the mutations as opposed to technical variance?).

+Some MPRAs might be interested in the amount of variation remaining after groups of sequences are taken into account.

 ## Preparing Data
 MPRAudit reads in data using pandas "read_csv" and assumes there is no header.